arwes/arwes/docs/animation/animation-system.md

 ### Props

-It receives the same props as `Animation` and the following:
+It receives the same props as `Energy` and the following:

 - `serial: boolean = false` - If `true`, the nodes will transition to `entering` one after the previous one finishes.
 The first one will still transition at `0ms`.